richDsInterview/tc/README.md

 We require, for this comparison, a map of the input image to some representation in some basis or some hash that is:
 + broadly insensitive to rotations and translations, affine-invariance.
 + insensitive (with respect to the difference in SNR between images) to blurred or noisy images, and
-+ also has some ability to deal with cropping (a harder problem)
++ also has some ability to deal with cropping (a harder problem).
 + efficient/fast execution speed is also desirable.

 A solution (that will take more computation and time) is to use some kind of feature selection and extraction algorithm that has required properties.
 Examples of these are [SSIM](https://en.wikipedia.org/wiki/Structural_similarity"), [SIFT](https://en.wikipedia.org/wiki/Scale-invariant_feature_transform)/[SURF](https://en.wikipedia.org/wiki/Speeded_up_robust_features)*, etc (although, see https://arxiv.org/abs/1503.06680).
-Or else one could use some weighted combination of these that has, say, been trained to optimal weights using machine learning practices (i.e. spliting the dataset into training and testing, learning on the training data and verifying on the testing)
+Or else one could use some weighted combination of these that has, say, been trained to optimal weights using machine learning practices (i.e. splitting the dataset into training and testing, learning on the training data and verifying on the testing, then using the smae strategy to learn on the combined set, etc.).

-*(_These algorithms essentially operate on chunks of maps at multiple scales, identifying characteristic features that are peaks at multiple chunk scales.
-Once these are identified, they are described in a way forcing them to the same size and orientation for lookup.
-Since for different images these features should presumably be scattered throughout the image, the image can be recognized even if certain features are obscured or modified._)

 One could also take some set of combined image representations and determine weighting of each in the final distinguisher function by standard machine learning techniques.

 ## implement algorithm

 If I had lots of time, I'd perhaps test one of these hybrid methods.
-Since I don't, I have chosen to use the dhash algorithm, installed through PyPI (which itself depends on PIL)
+Since I don't, I have chosen to use the dhash algorithm, installed through PyPI.

-The python script perceptualHashRecognition.py run with arguments of the test image and database directory respectively, implements a difference hash on both images, and compares each through the Hamming distance metric:
+The python script tc.py run with arguments of the test image and database directory respectively, implements a difference hash on both images, and compares each through the Hamming distance metric:

-    python3 perceptualHashRepetition.py Data_Science_Images/Test/test_image6.jpeg Data_Science_Images/Test/
+    python3 tc.py Data_Science_Images/Test/test_image6.jpeg Data_Science_Images/Test/

     Matching image found in database directory:  test_image8.jpg  (score:  1.0 ).
     Matching image found in database directory:  test_image9.jpg  (score:  0.9921875 ).
     Matching image found in database directory:  test_image6.jpeg  (score:  1.0 ).

-## handling false-positive/false-negative ratio
+## Handling false-positive/false-negative ratio
 __Suppose you want a False Positive to False Negative rate of 2-1 (i.e., for every image that you incorrectly exclude from your database, you are willing to accept two images that should have been excluded because they are replicas of images in your database).
 How would you go about achieving that ratio, assuming you had a sufficiently large training set of images?__

 We desire to maximise difference between/separability of the distributions of the distance between test and database images in the negative case (i.e. new image is not a close copy of an existing image) and the positive case (i.e. new image is a close copy of existing image) for some representation/featureset or hash, such that a threshold value may be chosen to ensure the ratio of areas of each histogram on the opposite side of the threshold is 2:1.